ppy/osu-wiki/news/2020/2020-09-04-new-featured-artist-updates-september-2020.md

 - **Æther Realm - TMHC**
 - **Æther Realm - Craft and the Creator**

 osu!'s metal mapping scene has been requesting Æther Realm's newest album *[Redneck Vikings From Hell](https://aether-realm.bandcamp.com/album/redneck-vikings-from-hell)* since the moment it was released, and we're here to deliver!
-Listen through these masterpieces and pick the one you'd most love to map!
-[SILENCE PLAYER](https://osu.ppy.sh/users/6381153) has already gotten a head start with his map of [One Hollow Word](https://osu.ppy.sh/beatmapsets/1160797#osu/2421848).
+Listen through these masterpieces and pick the one you'd most love to map! ::SILENCE PLAYER::{ user-id=6381153 } has already gotten a head start with his map of [One Hollow Word](https://osu.ppy.sh/beatmapsets/1160797#osu/2421848).

 ## [Akira Complex](https://osu.ppy.sh/beatmaps/artists/51)